-At its "Far out" event earlier this month, alongside the Apple Watch Series 8, Apple announced the second-generation Apple Watch SE.
+At its "Far out" event last year, alongside the Apple Watch Series 8, Apple announced the second-generation Apple Watch SE.
 The second-generation Apple Watch SE offers a refresh of the original model that launched in 2020, providing a full Apple Watch experience at a low price point.

 The second-generation Apple Watch SE is a minor update, with the main upgrade being a performance boost thanks to the S8 chip.
 While the second-generation Apple Watch SE shares the same S8 chip as the Apple Watch Series 8 and the Apple Watch Ultra, the S8 contains the same CPU as the S7 and S6 chips, meaning that it is functionally only one generation newer than the S5 chip in the previous Apple Watch SE.

 The new Apple Watch SE also introduces a lightweight, color-matched nylon composite back casing in place of the previous model's ceramic back, Bluetooth 5.3, and Crash Detection.
 Apple also decreased the price of the device from $279 to $249.